redhat-developer/odo/docs/odo-architecture.md

 ### `copy-supervisord`

-The `copy-supervisord` Init container copies necessary files onto an `emptyDir` Volume.
-The main application container utilizes these files from the `emptyDir` Volume.
+The `copy-supervisord` Init container copies necessary files onto an `emptyDir` volume.
+The main application container utilizes these files from the `emptyDir` volume.

   - Binaries: